Is Hugh Jackman actually a good singer?

 After playing Curly in a 1998 production of Oklahoma! on the West End, he went on to win a Tony Award for his performance in a 2004 stage production of The Boy from Oz.

-Later, he started a one-man show in San Francisco, singing his favourite Broadway and Hollywood musical numbers, backed by a 17-piece orchestra – and next year, he plans to tour Europe and the US with a similar show.
+Later, he started a one-man show in San Francisco, singing his favourite Broadway and Hollywood musical numbers, backed by a 17-piece orchestra – and this Spring, he plans to tour Europe and the US with a similar show.

-In the above clip of ‘Oh What a Beautiful Mornin’, 30-year-old Jackman’s voice is beautiful (despite the occasional note that sounds like it’s forced through his nose).
+In the above clip of ‘Oh What a Beautiful Mornin’, 30-year-old Jackman’s voice is beautiful (despite the odd note that sounds like it’s forced through his nose).

-He was, and still is, a natural on stage.
-His passion and positivity shine through, making him equally well suited to his chipper (and historically inaccurate) portrayal of the appalling circus entertainer P.T.
+He was, and still is, a total natural on stage.
+His passion and positivity shine through, making him equally well suited to his chipper portrayal of the not-so-nice-in-real-life circus entertainer P.T.
 Barnum.

-His fortissimo belt might have suited the macho head voices of Curly and Barnum – but for Jean Valjean, he needed much more sensitivity.
+His fortissimo belt might have suited the macho head voices of Curly and Barnum – but for Jean Valjean, he needed a bit more sensitivity.

 ‘Bring Him Home’ should start off in a tenor’s falsetto, emanating Valjean’s quietly tortured state.
 He is desperate, begging God to return the sleeping Marius to Cosette.

-But Jackman, whose voice is more convincing in its baritone range, starts off too loud with a wide vibrato which undermines the sensitive piano passage.
+But Jackman, whose voice is more convincing in its baritone range, starts off too loud with a wide vibrato that undermines the sensitive piano passage.

-His voice is strong – but perhaps it would have been better suited to Javert.
+His voice is strong – but it might have been better suited to Javert.

 Jackman has a great ‘Javert’-style head voice – as he demonstrated in his enactment of the humorous villain Gaston, in an Australian production of Beauty and the Beast.

-In pop musical songs like ‘Gaston’, or ‘From Now On’ in The Greatest Showman, Jackman’s nasal tones really work.
-They allow him to belt, and perfectly complement his ‘showman’ manner.
+In pop musical songs like ‘Gaston’, or ‘From Now On’ in The Greatest Showman, Jackman’s head voice really works.
+His nasal tones allow him to belt, and perfectly complement his ‘showman’ manner.

 In the video below of him performing the song at a read-through with the cast, you can feel the passion pouring out of him.
 So although his vocals might not be spot-on, the emotion behind his performance is incredibly infectious.

 Sure, you won’t find Hugh Jackman entertaining his fans with a subtle, introverted performance of ‘Bring Him Home’.
-But if you want an epic musical-pop ballad communicated with passion and verve, Jackman’s the singer for you.
+But if you want a moving ballad communicated with passion and verve, Jackman’s the singer for you.